0xumarkhatab/Fluid-Protocol-Research/README.md

 This dual strategy encourages liquidators to act swiftly during high-risk periods while keeping the costs for borrowers minimal, ultimately maintaining a balanced, sustainable system.

+### 4. Solving the true liquidity-fragmentation problem
+You can use a mix of service like `wormhole` and `layerzero` to support almost any chain , build a new liquidity layer that incorporate other chain's assets as well and then you can truly solve the liquidity fragmentation problem by leading the unified crosschain liquidity industry instead of only being EVM focused like Fluid.
+One solution can be to use `Euclid` which is already aiming to `provide liquidity to every chain` .